5 in the Morning

-"5 in the Morning" is a single by English singer Charli XCX.
+"5 in the Morning" is a single by British singer Charli XCX.
 It was released on 31 May 2018 by Asylum Records and Atlantic Records UK as the first installment from a series of monthly single releases.

 Critical reception

 Olivia Horn of Pitchfork labeled the song as fitting "comfortably within the worldview that Charli outlined on Pop 2", and named it a "victory lap since last year's Pop 2 mixtape".
 Alex Kazemi of Paper labeled the song as a "goth-infused afterparty aligned with the harsh emotion behind her new-wave debut album True Romance".

 Music video

 The music video for "5 in the Morning" was released on 27 June 2018.
 The video was directed by Bradley & Pablo, who previously shot her "Vroom Vroom" music video, and features XCX strutting around an empty warehouse surrounded by club lights.

 Live performances

 Throughout her opening acts on the Reputation Tour, XCX performed the song in every setlist.
 XCX also performed a live Fader session of the song uploaded in July 2018.